New Castle, New Hampshire: History

 A new route to the island was created in 1821 when three bridges (now two bridges and a causeway) connected Frame Point in Portsmouth with the northwestern corner of Great Island.
 Previously, a bridge on the southwestern point had been the only way to reach New Castle without a boat.
 The community was then an overlooked fishing village, which helped preserve its colonial architecture.
 However, in 1874, the Hotel Wentworth was built atop a hill with a view of Little Harbor and the ocean.
 After early financial difficulties, the establishment was purchased and elaborately refurbished in Second Empire style by Portsmouth alemaker and hotelier Frank Jones.
 It became the area's most fashionable resort, growing in size until it was a village unto itself.
 When President Theodore Roosevelt mediated the 1905 Treaty of Portsmouth to end the Russo-Japanese War, envoys from both countries stayed at the Wentworth by the Sea, ferried by launch to negotiations held at the Portsmouth Naval Shipyard.
-The hotel was a setting for the 1999 movie, In Dreams.